HeoChauPhi/thucphamsieuthi/web/wp-content/plugins/content-aware-sidebars/readme.txt

 If your website is big or in growth, CAS is the ideal solution for you.

-####Add Unlimited Sidebars & Widget Areas
+###Show or Hide Widgets on Any Page (Yes, any)

-Replace your theme sidebars on different conditions, or insert widget areas with shortcodes.
-With the All-in-one Sidebar Manager, you can easily activate and deactivate widget areas, and you can even schedule them for specific times.
+**Replace your theme sidebars on different conditions**, or insert widget areas with shortcodes.

-> Sidebars - Quick Select&copy; lets you add or select widget areas directly when editing a post or page.

-####Show or Hide Widgets on Any Page (Yes, any)

-Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need.
 The following Display Conditions are available out of the box:

 * Posts, Pages & Custom Post Types
 * Content with Tags, Categories, or Custom Taxonomies